soulwing/cas-extension/README.md

 various library components needed by this extension will not appear on your application's class loader, avoiding any potential for conflict.

-(NEED INSTRUCTIONS FOR EXTRACTING THE MODULES FROM THE BUILD ARTIFACT)
+(NEED INSTRUCTIONS FOR EXTRACTING THE MODULES FROM THE BUILD ARTIFACTS; this depends on resolution of a couple of TODO items -- opensaml module and use of Maven assemblies instead of Smartics module to build the module artifacts)

 Configuration